boot-clj/boot/doc/boot.task.built-in.md

 ```
 Audible notifications during build.

-Default themes: system (the default), ordinance, and woodblock.
-New themes
+Default themes: system (the default), ordinance, pillsbury, and
-can be included via jar dependency with the sound files as resources:
+woodblock.
+New themes can be included via jar dependency with the
+sound files as resources:

     boot
     └── notify